openalea/openalea/image/doc/user/serial.rst

 Saving images
 =============

-:class:`openalea.image.all.imsave` writes exclusively :class:`openalea.image.all.SpatialImage` instances.
+:func:`openalea.image.serial.basics.imsave` writes exclusively |SpatialImage| instances.
 The writer is selected by looking at the extension.
 The directory where the file is written must exist.

 .. code-block:: python
     :linenos: